SharePoint/sp-dev-docs/docs/apis/webhooks/overview-sharepoint-webhooks.md

 >**Note:** SharePoint webhooks is currently in preview and is subject to change.
 SharePoint webhooks are not currently supported for use in production environments.

 # Overview
 SharePoint [webhooks](http://en.wikipedia.org/wiki/Webhook) allow developers to build service integrations which subscribe to receive notifications on specific events that occur in SharePoint.
 When one of those events are triggered, SharePoint will send a HTTP POST payload to the subscriber.
+Webhooks are easier to develop and consume since they're regular HTTP services (web API) in comparison to WCF services used by SharePoint add-in remote event receivers.

 The first iteration will deliver webhooks for [SharePoint list items](./lists/overview-sharepoint-list-webhooks).
 The SharePoint list item webhooks cover the events corresponding to list item changes for a given SharePoint list or a document library.
 SharePoint webhooks provide a simple notification pipeline so your application can be aware of changes to a SharePoint list without polling the service.